ajay-addepalle/kubernetes-getting-started/presentation/slides/slides.md

 * policies on the applications, such as restart policies, upgrades and fault-tolerance

 Kubernetes API & kubectl are the two ways to create, modify or delete objects.

+Note:
+The object storage is managed by the etcd

 ---